BioGeMT/miRBind_2.0/code/pairwise_binding_site_model/README.md

 The model encodes miRNA-mRNA interactions as 2D matrices where each cell represents a nucleotide pair.
 A CNN extracts features from these matrices to predict binding probability.

 SHAP values are computed using GradientShap (Captum) and reduced from 3D (one-hot) to 2D (miRNA × mRNA positions) for interpretability.

+### Computational Differences or the two models (PairwiseEncodingCNN, PairwiseOneHotCNN):
+- Memory: OneHot version uses ~17× more memory per sample (assuming 17 pairs)
+- Speed: Embedding lookup is typically faster than matrix multiplication with sparse one-hot vectors
+- Gradients: OneHot version provides better gradient flow for SHAP, which is why the README recommends it for explainability